plotdb/uploadr/README.md

 ## Server Side

-To save files locally ( or after autheticated ), you will need a server side api.
-Based on how to store uploaded files, there are different implementation about the file storing mechanism.
+To save files locally ( or after autheticated ), you will need a server-side API.
+Depending on how you store uploaded files, the implementation will vary.
 These different implementations are separated into different modules called `provider`.

 ### Common Usage